Visibility analysis tools highlight surfaces and structures that are visible or hidden from a user-defined observer position.

 For further analysis, you can expand a layer to see how much of it is visible or occluded within the viewshed or view dome.
 Furthermore, you get a list of layers that contribute to the occlusion of the expanded layer including percentages and sr values.
 In the image below, 15.7 percent of the Streets layer is visible and 84.3 percent is occluded by other layers.
 Additionally, you can see the Office buildings layer is the main occluder of the Streets layer with a share of 55.3 percent.

 You can use visibility analysis in scenarios as well.

 Manage analysis layers

-It is recommended to put view corridor objects in a separate Analysis Layer as they cannot interact with the viewshed or view dome objects.
+It is recommended that you put view corridor objects in a separate Analysis Layer, as they cannot interact with the viewshed or view dome objects.